ajhayden/TechnicalInterviewCourse/Unit_02_Problem_Solving_Strategies/README.md

     - How should I label the important pieces of data?
 Example: Variable names

 #### Practice Time
-- Take some time right now to perform practice step 3 with the following problem:
+- Practice step 3 with the following problem: “Write a function which takes a string and returns the count of characters in the string.”
-    - “Write a function which takes a string and returns the count of characters in the string.”
+- Don't move forward until you have completed this practice.
-- Don't move forward until you have completed this practice
+- View [potential solution](https://github.com/ajhayden/TechnicalInterviewCourse/blob/main/Unit_02_Problem_Solving_Strategies/problem_solving_steps/charCount.js) (see comments next to console.log statements at the end of the file).

 #### Possible Answers
 - Questions to ask prior to creating examples:
     - What is considered a character?
 Do spaces count?
 Do punctuations count?
+Should uppercase and lowercase characters be counted separately?
 - Input: "How are you today?" -> Output: 15
 - Input: "I'm good!" -> Output: 8